 We have a limited operating history for you to evaluate our business, financial performance and prospects.
 Significant growth in our business, employees, operations and revenues has occurred only since 2005.
 Our media convergence business model is new in China and we may not be able to achieve results or growth in future periods as we did in past periods.
-Our ability to achieve and maintain profitability depends on, among other factors, the growth of the Internet advertising market and mobile Internet services and applications industry in China, our ability to maintain cooperative relationships with Phoenix TV and mobile operators, our ability to control our costs and expenses and the continued relevance and usage of our wireless value-added services, or WVAS.
+Our ability to achieve and maintain profitability depends on, among other factors, the growth of the Internet advertising market and mobile Internet services industry in China, our ability to maintain cooperative relationships with Phoenix TV and mobile operators, our ability to control our costs and expenses and the continued relevance and usage of our various paid services.
 We may not be able to achieve or sustain profitability on a quarterly or annual basis.
 Accordingly, due to our limited operating history, our historical growth rates may not be indicative of our future performance.